kendlc/Project1-Manga-Shoppu/README.md

     - create an account that allows them to add items to their cart
     - Log in and Log out
     - add items to their cart once signed in
-    - edit their cart items (change quanty or remove item) and checkout
+    - edit their cart items (change quantity or remove item) and checkout
     - save items on their cart

 ## Features